BofA could still put Countrywide into bankruptcy, executive says

 “One of the options that was available to us and continues to be available to us was to put Countrywide into bankruptcy,” Laughlin said.

-Laughlin represented Bank of America at negotiations with institutional investors, including BlackRock Inc, MetLife Inc and Allianz SE’s Pacific Investment Management Co (Pimco).
+Laughlin represented Bank of America at negotiations with institutional investors, including BlackRock Inc (BLK.N), MetLife Inc (MET.N) and Allianz SE’s (ALVG.DE) Pacific Investment Management Co (Pimco).

 Laughlin said on Monday he wasn’t bluffing when he told the investors during negotiations that Bank of America could declare Countrywide bankrupt if liabilities became too great.